 Another bonus?
 Using your business card responsibly (by which we mostly mean paying off your balance in full and on time, every month) can help you build business credit.
 And with a healthy business credit score, you’re in a better position to secure business loans with great terms down the line.

 If you opt for a card with a long 0% intro APR period, you can essentially use that introductory grace period as an interest-free loan.
 Look into the American Express Blue Business Plus card, which, at 15 months, carries one of the longest interest-free introductory periods in a business credit card right now.
 After your 15 interest-free months are up, though, a variable APR kicks in at a rate depending on your creditworthiness and the market.
 Check the issuer’s terms and conditions for the latest APR information.

 See Your Business Credit Card Options

-As you can likely tell, starting a daycare center is not for everyone.
+When it comes to how to start a daycare business, you can tell it’s clearly not for everyone.
 Opening your own childcare facility means becoming equal parts childcare provider and small business owner, and taking on the duties attendant to both.

 That said, opening and running your own daycare center can be incredibly rewarding.
 Just be sure to take the proper steps—especially in regards to licensing and insuring your facility—to make sure your daycare center operates safely.
 You, your charges, and (certainly) their parents will thank you for your hard work.